elizkavalenka/MailGenius/README.md

-#MailGuru
+# MailGenius

  MailGuru is one of my first projects.

  This is a small landing page made only with HTML and CSS.